A History Of Haste Hill Golf Club

 An application, to have a licensed bar at Haste Hill Pavilion was declined in 1956, as the council felt it was not appropriate to serve alcohol, with the facilities being open to the general public.

-Harrow Councillor W Wormald caused a spat in 1972 by suggesting that Harrow resident players of municipal courses in Hillngdon, such as Haste Hill were irresponsible and should stick to their own borough, despite Harrow having no public courses.
-His comments clearly said more about him, than the people to whom they were directed.
+Harrow Councillor W Wormald caused a spat in 1972 by suggesting that Harrow resident players of municipal courses in Hillingdon, such as Haste Hill were irresponsible and should stick to their own borough, despite Harrow having no public courses.

 The subject of irrigation seems to be an issue at Haste Hill that has cropped up many times throughout its history.
 In 1978, feeling the current arrangements were inadequate, Hillingdon Council ran a lottery with part of the £102k proceeds paying for a new watering system.